 After all, when installing a multipurpose theme like Total, developers are paying the price for one theme, while technically receiving dozens of demos for multiple site designs.

-Seeing as how WPExplorer has made almost 20,000 sales of Total, and the reviews are incredible, we wanted to take a look to see what the fuss is all about.
+Seeing as how WPExplorer has made more than 40,000 sales of Total, and the reviews are incredible, we wanted to take a look to see what the fuss is all about.

 Key Features of the Total Theme